physical-computation/Warp-hardware/README.md

 # Mechanical CAD Models for Board and Enclosures
-The repository also contains a mechanical CAD model for the board and designs for enclosures.
+The repository also contains a mechanical CAD model for the board and designs for enclosures, in Autodesk Fusion 360 format.
+[For academics, the full version of Autodesk Fusion 360 is completely free](https://www.autodesk.co.uk/products/fusion-360/students-teachers-educators).
+For non-university hobbyists, Fusion 360 is relatively inexpensive and can be purchased on a month-at-a-time subscription.

 <img src="images/warp-revA-enclosure-bottom-and-board.png" height="300"><img src="images/warp-revA-enclosure-top-bottom-and-board.png" height="300">